brandonminch/backbone-todomvc-tutorial/README.md

 ## 1.0

-Add a text input with an `id` of "new-todo" and `placeholder` text that reads "What needs to be done?"
+Within #header, add a text input with an `id` of "new-todo" and `placeholder` text that reads "What needs to be done?"

 ## 1.1

-Add the following elements:
+Add the following elements within #main:

 * Checkbox input with an `id` of "toggle-all"